 I have this ceramic craft knife that I love to use.
 It’s easier to hold, stays sharper, and is much safer than a retractable craft knife.
 If you are ready to let your child use a tool like this, this is a great choice.
 If not, have an adult do this step.

 Having this cute little guy peeking up from my book just makes me want to settle in and start reading.

-Hopefully it won't end up with all the other missing bookmarks.
+Hopefully my polar bear bookmark won’t end up with all the other missing bookmarks.
 I want to keep this one around.